Nickbohm555/Othello/README.md

 # Othello

 IN this project, I created an Othello or 'reversi' game where the game starts off with 4 pieces on the board; 2 are white and 2 are black.
 Whoever is black goes first and chooses a location on the baord where it has a white piece in between two black black pieces.
-All white pieces.
+All white pieces
 in between are then flipped to black pieces and it changes to the white user's turn.

 The main data structure I used to code this game is a double array which stored all my data quite neatly.